cybertraining-dsc/su21-reu-372/project/index.md

 {{% pageinfo %}}

 ## Abstract
 The objective is to evaluate the association of the hashimoto disorder with a clear cause.
-Hence, the presence of h pylori bacteria, inappropriate diet, foreigent objects inserted on the body like breast implants etc. This program will help to come up with a clear conclusion of the factors that can cause hashimoto since until this day is still unknown.
+Hence, the presence of h pylori bacteria, inappropriate diet, foreigent objects inserted on the body like breast implants etc. The idea is that the program came up with a clear conclusion of the factors that can cause hashimoto disorder since until this day is still unknown as well as with a detailed step by step guide of change behavior  based on patients testimonies that have shown improvements or have demonstrated to be completely healed with the intention to bring a cured to other patients with the same dificulties.

 {{< table_of_contents >}}